bmad-221B/tortoise/README.md

      - Internet access and web scraping
      - Sending emails
      - Summarizing information
-     - Any other custom workflows
+     - More tools to be added.
+WIP.

 5. **Real-Life Applications**
    - Automating day-to-day tasks, such as a sales agent’s routine (e.g., sending emails, following up with clients).